-Once I decided to make shrimp skewers, I began marinating shrimp in olive oil, garlic, paprika, salt, and other spices then putting them on skewers and trying to come up with reliable time and temperature for juicy, fully cooked shrimp.
+Once I decided to make shrimp skewers, I began marinating them in olive oil, garlic, paprika, salt, and other spices then putting them on skewers and trying to come up with reliable time and temperature for juicy, fully cooked shrimp.

 But guess what?